-Growers in warm climates, often use 'plant blankets' (as shown here).
+Growers in warm climates, often use 'plant blankets' (as shown here) for frost threats.
 This lightweight fabric can add 2-8 degrees F to the temperature, depending upon the type you use.

 This is usually just enough to do the job.
 They are available at many garden centers and bonsai shops.

 Covering your trees with plastic can help.
 HOWEVER, when using any type of plastic, always protect your trees with a layer of cloth or even newspaper between the plastic cover and your bonsai tree.